AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 }}

-{{#fancy S}}<span class="after-fancy">UMIRIKU IS HEAVILY INSPIRED BY THE</span> history and traditions of Japan and of Japanese peoples, a culture that I am not a part of.
+{{#fancy S}}{{#after-fancy umiriku is heavily inspired by the history}} and traditions of Japan and of Japanese peoples, a culture that I am not a part of.
 It is clear that adaptation of existing cultures is frequently done inappropriately and disrespectfully, regardless of the intent of the work.
 Works such as those often treat real people, their religion, tradition, and history, as an aesthetic choice that can be overlaid on a narrative without much thought to meaning or execution.
 Worse are works that have a non-native protagonist, frequently a surrogate for a white author, who "discovers" the "strange" "exotic" land or any other gross descriptors, or even has to save said place from a threat the locals could not handle on their own.

 I have deliberately taken care and used many genuine sources to try to present this setting as authentic, accurate, and free from fetishisation or stereotype, while also leaving room for adaptation to a magical fantasy setting.
 I also tried to guarantee that the content presented here is distinct to a Japanese setting, so as to not conflate East Asian countries into a homogenous group.
 Nearby locations are referenced but I chose to only explore them a small amount, to allow more space to flesh out this specific setting and to enable characters to feel more grounded and fully realised.
 Though there may be mistakes or inaccuracies, I hope you can see that this setting comes from an authentic place of good faith, that does not want to disparage or misappropriate.
 I also hope and ask that you extend the same good faith when creating a character and playing in this setting, in order to not disparage and avoid any harmful tropes.
 Thank you for reading, and enjoy!